ShmueLorber/Qlustering/README.md

 ## If you use this code, please cite:
 Shmuel Lorber, Yonatan Dubi.
 Qlustering: Harnessing Network-Based Quantum Transport for Data Clustering.
 In preparation.
-A CITATION.cff file is included so that GitHub’s “Cite this repository” button works.
-Once the associated paper is published, this will be updated with full journal and DOI details.

 ## License
 This project is licensed under the MIT License
 ## Acknowledgments